alizium/alizium-holbertonschool-portfolio_project/docs/stage4.md

 Email Service (Nodemailer)	Sent password reset and expiration reminders	Working in console (dev mode) Scheduler (node-cron)	Triggered daily checks for expiring items	Operational and logged daily CI/CD (GitHub Actions)	Automated testing workflow for backend	Passed all builds successfully

-5. Deliverables
-Purpose

-This final section summarizes all tangible outputs and documentation produced during Stage 4.
-It confirms that all sprints, code implementations, QA tests, and integration tasks were successfully completed and validated according to the project requirements.